The 24 best VR games of all time (so far)

 Genre: Simulation, Sports

-Walkabout Mini Golf from developer studio Mighty Coconut is probably the coolest way to meet friends in virtual reality.
-It’s as easy to get started as real mini golf.
-Put on your VR headset, select your mini golf club, and take a shot at the first hole.
+Walkabout Mini Golf from developer Mighty Coconut is probably the coolest way to meet friends in virtual reality.
+It's as easy to get started as it is to play real mini golf.
+Put on your VR headset, choose your golf club and hit the first hole.

-In addition to imaginative courses, which repeatedly present you with difficult tasks, the excellent physics is one of the main reasons why Walkabout Mini Golf is so great and collects top ratings.
-The virtual club must be held just like a real one (this is done superbly with the Quest 2 touch controllers) and the power of the shot must be adjusted precisely.
-At what angle does the ball have to bounce against the board so that it rolls in the right direction?
+In addition to creative courses that challenge you again and again, the excellent physics is one of the main reasons why Walkabout Mini Golf is so great and gets top ratings.
+The virtual club has to be held just like a real one and the power of the shot has to be precisely adjusted.

 A driving range gives you the opportunity to practice.

-Moreover, the presence of the other players as avatars is perfect for talking while playing – and quite a few professional conversations are now held while putting, at least in our case.
-The variety of courses, including the particularly tricky night mode, is also successful.
-A matchmaking system will find players around the globe for you at any time.
+In addition, the presence of other players as avatars is perfect for chatting while playing - and at least in our case, some professional conversations are now taking place while putting.
+The variety of courses, including the particularly tricky night mode, is also well done.
+A matchmaking system finds players around the globe for you at any time.

-Graphically, the developers have created wonderfully coherent worlds that could easily serve as a setting for other VR games, such as role-playing games or adventures – for example, in the Western world or the space course.
-You can buy additional courses for a small amount of money.
-In addition, you can go on a treasure hunt and collect over 100 different golf balls or search for fragments that will bring you new clubs.
+Graphically, the developers have created wonderfully coherent worlds that could easily serve as the setting for other VR games, such as role-playing games or adventures - for example, in the Western world or the space course.
+You can buy additional courses for little money.
+You can also go on a treasure hunt and collect new golf balls or search for fragments that will bring you new clubs.

 Buy Walkabout Mini Golf here: